Why? Interval sessions are for runners of all abilities who have some racing experience and want to improve their times.

 Paul is an excellent all round runner.
 Whether it’s Peco XC, 5k, 10k, Half Marathon etc…..
 Paul always clocks up a fast time in each of these events.

 The Tuesday night Interval Session is always very popular with members.
 These are designed to help runners of ALL abilities to improve on their speed and general fitness.
+When you attend the track session on the Monday, we recommend not attending the Tuesday night Interval Session.
+Please just do one, not both.

 Don’t fear, you don’t need to be of Usain Bolt or Haile Gebrselassie speed in order to come to this session.
 The way the session works is that you run at a speed you are comfortable with and work from there.
 All you need is desire and hard-work and you will become faster over all race distances.